jme/shannon-rust/README.md

    ----------------------------

- Rust seems to have an interesting idiomatic style, although these are still early days and my experience with the language is minimal.
+ Rust has an interesting idiomatic style, although these are still early days and my experience with the language is minimal.
 The ML heritage certainly is there, as is the C/C++ feel.
 It's not really a functional programming language but still feels comfortable to someone who writes Clojure (and some OCaml) code most of the time.
 And it's fast.

 Unfortunately this toy-like code doesn't really dig into traits or the innovative ownership concepts & borrow-checker.
-Obviously I need to write some more Rust code :-)
+Obviously I need to write (even) more Rust code :-)

 ## License

-Copyright © 2015 jm ervin
+Copyright © 2015-2016 jm ervin

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: